Willemstad, Curaçao

 Otrobanda Mansion

-Majestic building converted into a hotel, in the vicinity of the Kurá Hulanda museum.
+Majestic building converted into a hotel, close to the Kurá Hulanda museum.

 Queen Emma Bridge